Some remarks on combinatorial wall-crossing: Added good box conjecture

 \section{Added good box conjecture}

-The following was checked using a computer program for Young diagrams of size at least $40$:
+The following was checked using a computer program for Young diagrams of size at most $40$:

-\begin{Conj} If one Young diagram is obtained from another by adding one box to the first row in the interval $(0,1/n)$, these diagrams will differ by adding one good box to some row at any step of the above composition of wall-crossings. \end{Conj}
+\begin{conjecture} If one Young diagram is obtained from another by adding one box to the first row in the interval $(0,1/n)$, these diagrams will differ by adding one good box to some row at any step of the combinatorial wall-crossing. \end{conjecture}

-\begin{Remark} There are interpretations of this conjecture in terms of a crystal for the elliptic Hall algebra and in terms of components of the fixed point set of an element of finite order in the Hilbert scheme of points in the plane. \end{Remark}
+\begin{remark} There are interpretations of this conjecture in terms of a crystal for the elliptic Hall algebra and in terms of components of the fixed point set of an element of finite order in the Hilbert scheme of points in the plane. \end{remark}